json420/degu/doc/degu.server.rst

     }

-Finally, the *bodies* argument will be a namedtuple exposing four wrapper classes used to specify HTTP request and response bodies:
+Finally, the *bodies* argument will be a namedtuple exposing four wrapper classes that can be used to specify the HTTP response body:

 ==========================  ==================================
 Exposed via                 Degu implementation